 Satisfactory Academic Progress

 Federal regulations require the Blinn College District to implement Satisfactory Academic Progress (SAP) policies to ensure that students receiving federal student aid are making adequate progress toward completing their degree programs.
 Satisfactory Academic Progress will be monitored for all periods of enrollment whether or not you have received financial aid.
-The satisfactory academic progress policy applies to all federal, state and institutional aid, including federal loan programs.
-Private loans that require school certification may also be subject to SAP policies.
+The satisfactory academic progress policy applies to all federal, state, and institutional aid, including federal loan programs.
+Private loans that require school certification also may be subject to SAP policies.

 Blinn's financial aid SAP policies are similar, but not identical, to the College's Academic Standing policies.
 Students should review both sets of policies and ask for clarification as needed.
-Questions about financial aid SAP policies should be directed to the Financial Aid Office; questions about the College's Academic Standing policies should be directed to the Admissions office.
+Questions about financial aid SAP policies should be directed to the Financial Aid Office; questions about the College's Academic Standing policies should be directed to the Admissions Office.

-Minimum Satisfactory Academic Progress (SAP) Standards
+|Satisfactory Academic Progress (SAP) Standard Measurements|

-CUMULATIVE Pace of Completion
+|CUMULATIVE GPA||CUMULATIVE Pace of Completion